stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ## 4.1.
 What is a claim?
 Claims are name/value pairs that contain information about a user, as well meta-information about the OIDC service.
 The official definition from the spec is a [“piece of information asserted about an Entity.”](http://openid.net/specs/openid-connect-core-1_0.html#Terminology)

+Claims are typically packaged in a JSON object.

 Here is a typical set of claims,
  ```http--inline
  {